A Leading Furniture Company

 CloudFronts came up with a straight and simple solution to resolve the challenges.

 The team leveraged the potential of Azure Web API, TIBCO Cloud Integration and Connectors.
 There are two types of Connectors used for this purpose.
 First is the Messaging Framework, which acts as the bridge between the external (distributor) system and TIBCO Cloud Integration and second is the AX connector, which uses AX AIF service to perform CRUD (create, read, update and delete) operations on sales orders.

 The above built AX connector also processes the XML from Messaging Framework and maps the fields to proxy class fields from the AIF Service.

 The below visual will give you a brief idea about high-level architecture of Data Flow.

-CloudFronts was able to devise a foolproof solution to the problem by leveraging the potential of Azure Web API, Scribe Online and connectors.
+CloudFronts was able to devise a foolproof solution to the problem by leveraging the potential of Azure Web API, TIBCO Cloud Integration and connectors.

-- Scribe Online – Messaging Framework and FCF (Fast Connector Framework)
+- TIBCO Cloud Integration – Messaging Framework and FCF (Fast Connector Framework)

 - Web APIs